TheAnimal03/MasterThesis_Informatics/README.md

     ...
     ```
 # 2. Train
-## 2.1 Set train parameters and link for train annotations file.
+## 2.1 Set training parameters, links for the dataset annotations file, and checkpoint to upload.
     you can set parameters in:
     - cfg.py for training with Darknet.
-    - cfgmnv2.py for training with MobileNetv2.

 ## 2.2 Start training
 - For training with Darknet